nodejs/node/src/README.md

 (the “heap”).

 V8 APIs are not thread-safe unless explicitly specified.
-In a typical Node.js application, the main thread and each `Worker` thread each have one `Isolate`, and JavaScript objects from one `Isolate` cannot refer to objects from another `Isolate`.
+In a typical Node.js application, the main thread and any `Worker` threads each have one `Isolate`, and JavaScript objects from one `Isolate` cannot refer to objects from another `Isolate`.